Ooid growth: Uniqueness of time-invariant, smooth shapes in 2D: The model and the main results

-Shape evolution might be interpreted as a process that moves any point of a closed, non-self-intersecting curve $\Gamma$ embedded in $\xR^2$ to the normal direction with a velocity depending on some physical features of the environment.
-In our model the evolution of $\Gamma$ is defined via
+Shape evolution might be interpreted as a process that moves any point $\xx=(x,y)$ of a closed, non-self-intersecting curve $\Gamma$ embedded in $\xR^2$ to the inward normal direction $\xn$ with a speed $\xv$ that depends on intrinsic features of the curve and parameters characterizing the physical environment.
+The geometric evolution equation to model ooid growth introduced in \cite{Sipos2018} reads

+where $A$ is the - time dependent - area enclosed by $\Gamma$ and the $t$ subscript refers to differentiation with respect to time. $\kappa$ and $\gamma$ stand for the \emph{curvature} and the \emph{turning angle}, respectively (cf. Figure 1).
+Any parametrization of $\Gamma$ makes the quantities $\kappa$ and/or $\gamma$ in (\ref{eq:geom_PDE}) to be dependent on derivatives with respect to the parametrization, which reveals that (\ref{eq:geom_PDE}) is in fact a parabolic PDE.

+Following the lead of \cite{Sipos2018} we assume that $\Gamma$ possesses a unique maximal diameter (line $e$ between points P and P' in Fig. \ref{Fig:01}.), which is designated to be the $x$ axis of an orthonormal basis located at the middle point of the PP' segment.
+This assumption makes friction well-defined in the model: the affine law in the third term of (\ref{eq:geom_PDE}) produces abrasion in points far away from axis $x$, which is expected from a sliding motion parallel to it.
+Nonetheless, other formulations of sliding friction might be physically pausible.
+However -- as it is pointed out in \cite{Sipos2018} -- the two, area-dependent terms in (\ref{eq:geom_PDE}) result in a second-order approximation of the change in the net volume which justifies our choice, both in formulating the frictional law and making the collisional and frictional terms proportional to the enclosed area (a.k.a. the net volume in 2D).

-where $A$ is the - time dependent - area enclosed by $\Gamma$ and the $t$ subscript refers to differentiation respect to time. $\kappa$ and $\xn$ stand for the curvature and the unit (inward directed) normal of the curve at time $t$, respectively.
-Without loss of generality we assume the curve possesses a unique maximal diameter (line $e$ between points P and P' in Fig. \ref{Fig:01}.), which is designated to be the $x$ axis of an orthogonal basis located at the middle point of the PP' segment. $\gamma$ denotes the angle between the $x$-direction and the local tangent to the curve. $c_1$, $c_2$ and $c_3$ are positive real parameters of the problem associated with the physical environment and they are assumed to be time-independent during the evolution.
-The three key physical components of the proposed model can be easily identified: in the brackets the first, negative term stands for the \emph{growing} of the particle, in the second term \emph{abrasion} is assumed to be a curvature-driven process and finally the affine term is associated with \emph{friction}.
-As the right-hand side of eq. (\ref{eq:geom_PDE}) consists both positive and negative terms, a natural question arises as is there any steady state solution $\Gamma^*$ of the flow?
-In specific, we seek shapes that fulfill
+Now $\gamma$ denotes the angle between the $x$ direction and the local tangent to the curve. $c_1$, $c_2$ and $c_3$ are positive real parameters associated with the physical environment and they are assumed to be time-independent during the course of shape evolution.
+Their dimensions are length$^{-1}$, length$^{-3}$ and lentgh/time, respectively.
+The three key physical processes driving the evolution can be easily identified: in the brackets the first, negative term stands for \emph{growth}, in the second term \emph{abrasion} is assumed to be a curvature-driven process and finally the affine term is associated with \emph{friction}.
+As abrasion and friction are proportional to mass (and growth is not), the last two terms in 2D depends on the global quantity $A$.
+As the first term is negative and the the other two are positive, we seek compact invariant shapes (denoted to $\Gamma^*$) that fulfill